SonnyLabs/mcp_server_example/README.md

 - SonnyLabs detects malicious instructions and prompt injection attempts.
 - The example `add` tool is intentionally vulnerable to demonstrate potential attack vectors.
 - SonnyLabs scans are linked across input/output and help identify vulnerabilities before deployment.
+- MCP servers can be integrated with various clients, including Claude Desktop.